 Safe Travel in Maine

-Maine lodgings, campgrounds, restaurants, shops, museums and other attractions, have implemented recommendations from the state CDC and completed a safety checklist before opening to the traveling public.
+Maine lodgings, campgrounds, restaurants, shops, museums and other attractions, have implemented recommendations from the state CDC of best practices for safely operating and protecting guests and residents during COVID-19.

 The Certificate of Compliance & Pledge to Protect ME